matthewapeters/newsies/README.md

 NOTE: I am using FastAPI as its APIs are largely self-documenting.

+## A Note on Run Tasks

+Newsies uses a semaphore to ensure that only one task pipeline can run at a time.
+Requesting multiple tasks while another task is running effectively queues the tasks.
+While this solution is not fault-tolerant, the goal is to make it so - in the event of a cash, tasks should be resumable on service restart.
+I am looking at using either Redis or a pickled state object towards this end.

 ## Command-Line

 Services can be started and stopped from the command line, and pipelines can be initiated from the CLI as well.